 Sites like Gumroad allow you to sell digital products directly from their website.

-All you have to do is create an account, upload your eBook, add a cover, set your price, and promote your eBook on your art blog.
+You must create an account, upload your eBook, add a cover, set your price, and promote your eBook on your art blog.

 You can also sell eBooks on Amazon.
 I have done this in the past, but I have found that I make much more money promoting my eBooks and selling them through Gumoroad.